This page is for characters that debuted in the novel Ender's Game.

 - Jerkass Has a Point: When he tells Valentine about how the New Warsaw Pact is mobilizing for war again.
 She hates having to cooperate with him, but agrees it's necessary.

 - Lack of Empathy: He only has a superficial level of charm and doesn't gain much loyalty because even at his best he rarely cares about what others think or want.
 Oddly, it's also what kept his vivisection of squirrels from being the act of a proto serial killer: He didn't care about their pain, but that also meant he derived no real pleasure from it.
+To him it was basically just a science experiment.
 Peter was feared to be a sadist, but it's more that he's ruthlessly pragmatic, and will do whatever it takes to achieve his goals - but he doesn't enjoy wanton violence and cruelty.
 Even so, he never had the likable leadership qualities Ender did.
 By the time he's twelve, however, he adopts the Locke persona to become a more moderate and likable figure.
+Much to his annoyance, while people respect Locke they don't really become invested in him.
+Instead, the hate spewing Demosthenes (played by Valentine) appeals solely to emotions and has rabid fans.

 - Overshadowed by Awesome: The reason he hates Ender so much is because Peter was denied entry to Battle School while Ender was accepted and became their greatest student.
 He's determined to flip the tables and make himself the greater hero again.